wearedevx/keystone/docs/README.md

 ### Give access to the project.

 In order to allow people to fetch files from you and other teammates you need to add them in your project and _assign them to at least 1 environment_.
-Under the hood it will encrypt the projects files with his signed public key.
+Under the hood it will encrypt the projects files with their signed public key.

 There is two ways to do so :